 A Potential Solution: Education and Awareness

 Despite these examples of deeply rooted anti-Semitism in Syria, it is possible to reverse such an intensive indoctrination: after all, German public discourse is a living example.
 My own visit to the memorial site at Dachau opened my eyes to the horrific extent of cruelty and human suffering experienced by the individuals in this camp.
 Though absent from Syrian collective consciousness, sites like these unequivocally assert that the Holocaust occurred.
-At Dachau, comforted by Jewish companions I wept not only from grief, but from shame—the shame of growing up in a culture that denies the Holocaust, or at best asserts that it was a Zionist decision to ‘sacrifice’ Jews in order to promote immigration to Israel.
+At Dachau, comforted by Jewish companions, I wept not only from grief but from shame—the shame of growing up in a culture that denies the Holocaust, or at best asserts that it was a Zionist decision to ‘sacrifice’ Jews in order to promote immigration to Israel.

 Now more than ever, Germany has its own domestic challenges again rising to the surface: the far-right ideology that has resurfaced throughout Europe in apparent response to the refugee crisis has provoked a resurgence of both anti-Semitism and Islamophobia—particularly in Germany.
 On the one hand, many fear that if Germany fails to address its current situation, the world could relive one of its darkest moments in history.
-German-Jews have already been told by Jewish leadership to refrain from wearing Kippahs in public and remove mezuzot from their doors—many have begun to conceal their identity.
+German Jews have already been told by Jewish leadership to refrain from wearing Kippahs in public and remove mezuzot from their doors—many have begun to conceal their identity.
 The attempted attack on the Halle Synagogue—though prevented from becoming a full-blown massacre by a locked door—still led to a loss of life and demonstrates the repercussions of not actively addressing this issue.
-On the other hand, if this issue prioritized, as was publicly called for by Germany’s foreign minister, Germany will have the chance to confirm its position as a ‘land of opportunity,’ where people from around the world can reinvent themselves.
+On the other hand, if this issue is prioritized, as was publicly called for by Germany’s foreign minister, Germany will have the chance to confirm its position as a ‘land of opportunity,’ where people from around the world can reinvent themselves.

 Yet while the German government has vowed to combat anti-Semitism, its threats so far have mainly consisted of unspecified consequences for individuals who attack German Jews.
 As a Syrian, I know that warnings alone are not enough to counter decades of anti-Semitic messaging.
 In febrile minds of extreme anti-Semites, attacking Jews can be seen as an honorable and courageous act.
 In many cases, these individuals have been conditioned since birth to perceive the Jewish people as their enemy, themselves victims of a narrative designed to prevent them from holding their country’s dictators accountable for the widespread misery felt throughout the Arab world.

-Syrians must educate themselves on persistent history of Anti-Semitism, which did not start with the Holocaust—nor end with the creation of the state of Israel.
+Syrians must educate themselves on persistent history of anti-Semitism, which did not start with the Holocaust—nor end with the creation of the state of Israel.
 Every Syrian who aspires to become a European citizen must refuse to be an anti-Semitic extension of their government.
-Germany, with its years of retraining its own population, has a lot to offer on this front, but the German government must make this a priority and a commitment with its deeds as well as its words.
+Germany with its years of retraining its own population has a lot to offer on this front, but the German government must make this a priority and a commitment with its deeds as well as its words.

 A Europe unsafe for Jews will never be safe for other minorities.
-When Syrian communities throughout Europe come to recognize this reality, there is the remarkable potential for fostering a conducive environment for Jews and Syrians to respect one another, encouraging understanding and cooperation between neighbours and mutual support of minority communities throughout Europe.
+When Syrian communities throughout Europe come to recognize this reality, there is the remarkable potential for fostering a conducive environment for Jews and Syrians to respect one another, encouraging understanding and cooperation between neighbors and mutual support of minority communities throughout Europe.
 However, getting to this point will require a lot of effort and determination, both on the side of the German government and among Syrian communities themselves.